 DWELLING, SINGLE FAMILY: A detached building designed for or occupied exclusively by one family.
+[The addition of an Accessory Dwelling Unit to a Single Family Dwelling shall not constitute a Two Family Dwelling.
+(Amended 2023)]

 DWELLING, TWO FAMILY: A detached building designed for or occupied by two families exclusively, living independently and separately of each other therein.